 The simulations are performed with H3D, a three-dimensional hybrid code that self-consistently advances individual ion particles while treating electrons as a massless neutralizing fluid~\citep{karimabadi2006global}.
 Periodic boundary conditions were assumed by the code.
 In order to realize the absorption boundary condition, we apply a masking technique~\citep{umeda2001improved} to the field equations,

 where $E$ is the electric field, $B$ magnetic field, $\eta$ resistivity, $P_e$ electron pressure, and $u_i, n_i, q_i$ are the ion fluid velocity, density, and charge, respectively.
-The superscript $n$ represents the time step and $\Delta t$ the step size.
-The mask consists of a layer on either side of the $z$ boundaries ($z$ is along the mean magnetic field), and its profile $F_m$ is defined as
+The superscript $n$ represents the time step and $\Delta t$ is the step size.
+The mask consists of two layers on both sides of the $z$ boundaries ($z$ is along the mean magnetic field), and its profile $F_m$ is defined as

 where $L_z$ is the domain size along $z$, $\delta_m$ the length of either mask layer, and $r$ a ratio factor controlling the slope of the mask.
 In H3D time subcycling is used for advancing the $B$ field with Equation~(\ref{eq:faraday_law}), thus the masking is applied only at the final subcycle.
 It is important that the background magnetic field $B_z$ is not masked.
 Equation~(\ref{eq:ohm_law}) is also left unmasked as the $E$ field will be automatically damped with $B$.
-It is found that the masking works significantly better with smaller $r$ (i.e., smaller gradients of $F_m$) but requires thicker mask layers to fully damp the waves, as was also observed for full Maxwellian field solvers~\citep{umeda2001improved}.
+It is found that the masking works significantly better with smaller $r$ (i.e., smaller gradients of $F_m$) but requires thicker mask layers to fully damp the waves, as was also observed for full Maxwell field solvers~\citep{umeda2001improved}.
 Using $r=0.1, \delta_m=5d_i$ we achieved 99\% absorption of the field energy upon $\sim 3d_i$ propagation into the mask layers, where $d_i=c/\omega_{pi}$ is the ion inertial length and $\omega_{pi}$ the ion plasma frequency.
-Notice that particles are still periodic making the simulation less reliable at high wave amplitudes where strong plasma heating may induce particle circulation in the simulation domain.
+Notice that particles are still periodic, making the simulation less reliable at high wave amplitudes when strong plasma heating may induce fast particle circulation in the simulation domain.